 Next morning, suited up, booted up, buckled up, revved up, we stepped outside.
 The world was silent and gray.
 We almost fainted.
 Where’s the trail?
 Megs asked in a small voice.
 I don’t know.
-It’s supposed to be here.
-I can barely see a rock.
+It’s supposed to be here, but I can barely see a rock.

 Get out your compass.
 Megs was switching to problem-solving mode.
 The compass?
 It’s buried in my pack somewhere.
 Anyway, I never did that stuff for real, I just played around with it during some outdoor skills class a long time ago.